flowxo/flowxo-sdk/README.md

 _Note: when implementing your scripts, expect and return data in regular 'nested' form, i.e. don't worry about flattening or unflattening data.
 The double underscore notation is only used for the output configuration._

-# input.js (Custom Input Fields)
+# input.js

-Sometimes it's necessary to generate fields at runtime.
+Sometimes it's necessary to generate fields at runtime (custom input fields).
 As an example, if our method has an input _User_, then it's usually best to load up a list of users into a select box rather than expect a user ID.
 We won't know who those users are until the account has been authorized, and that list might change from time to time.

 So the way forward is to use an `input.js` script.
 The script is very similar to `run.js`, except it either returns an error, or an array of input fields on success.
 See the section _Input Fields_ for the format of the array you should return.

-## Dependant Fields
+### Dependant Fields

 A dependant field is an input field whose range of values is dependant on the value selected in another input field.